Head (company)

-Head Sport GmbH is an American-Austrian manufacturing company headquartered in Kennelbach.
+Head Sport GmbH is an American–Austrian manufacturing company headquartered in Kennelbach.
 It owns the American tennis racket brand Head.
 Head GmbH is a group that includes several previously independent companies, including the original "Head Ski Company" (founded in the United States in 1950); Tyrolia, an Austrian ski-equipment manufacturer; and Mares, an Italian manufacturer of diving equipment.

 Head currently produces products for skiing, snowboarding, swimming, tennis and other racket sports.
 Head Ski Company produced one of the first successful metal-wood composite downhill skis, the Head Standard, and one of the first oversized metal tennis rackets.

 History

 Head Sport GmbH was founded in 1950, in Baltimore, Maryland, by aeronautical engineer Howard Head, after he took a ski trip and was surprised to find his skis were made of wood in an era when metals and plastics were replacing wood in many product designs.
 Head worked at the Glenn L. Martin Company where they used a form of aluminum and plastic laminate to build the fuselages of aircraft, and he felt the same material would make an ideal ski.
-By the winter of 1950 they had a design that was durable enough to use and turning significantly easier.
+By the winter of 1950 they had a design that was durable enough to use and made turning significantly easier.

 The Head Standard rapidly grew in sales through the 1950s, until it and other Head designs were capturing over 50% of the US market during the 1960s, making them the leading ski manufacturer in the US and the UK.
 Head resisted the change to fiberglass construction.
 In 1967, Howard Head hired Harold Seigle as company president and became the Chairman of the Board and CEO.
 In 1969 Head sold the company to the AMF, and took up tennis.
 He later bought a controlling interest in Prince Sports.